cysong12/COMP-2800-Team-DTC-14-Cominder/README.md

 You must update your profile with Preference settings in order to view forums with that category.
 For example, in order to view Sports Forum posts, you must update your profile preferences to `Sports`.

+## To login with Google/Facebook

+Due to the short time frame we were given to complete this assignment, we could not come up with a script to allow social logins to <br>
+work on local host.
+If you would like to access our social logins, please navigate to our hosted website http://cominder.herokuapp.com/ .
+We apologize for the inconvenience.

 ## To create an Admin User and access Detailed Configurations.
 >1.)
 Navigate to the project directory `Cominder` on terminal <br/>
 >